Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Introduction

-Our contributions are as follows.
-Given that {\sc Windrose Planarity} generalizes upward planarity, we get as an immediate consequence that testing {\sc Windrose Planarity} is \NPH and that straight-line windrose-planar drawings may require exponential area (Section~\ref{se:upward}).
-Hence, we study plane graphs, that is, planar graphs with a fixed combinatorial embedding.
-Our main contribution is to provide a polynomial-time testing algorithm for this case (Sections~\ref{se:triangulated} and~\ref{sec:necessary}).
 The algorithm is based on the following main concepts.
 Let $G$ be a plane graph.
-First, we introduce a {\em labeling} with angle categories $0^\circ$, $90^\circ$, $180^\circ$, $270^\circ$, and $360^\circ$ of the pairs of edges that are consecutive on a face of $G$; a labeling is {\em angular} if labels around a vertex sum up to $360^\circ$ and for each internal (external) facial cycle of length $k$ the sum of the labels respects the formula for the angle sum of a $k$-gon, i.e., $k \cdot 180^\circ - 360^\circ$ ($k \cdot 180^\circ + 360^\circ$).
+First, we introduce (Section~\ref{sec:angle-categories}) a \emph{labeling} with angle categories $0^\circ$, $90^\circ$, $180^\circ$, $270^\circ$, and $360^\circ$ of the pairs of edges that are consecutive on a face of $G$; a labeling is \emph{angular} if labels around a vertex sum up to $360^\circ$ and for each internal (external) facial cycle of length $k$ the sum of the labels respects the formula for the angle sum of a $k$-gon, i.e., $k \cdot 180^\circ - 360^\circ$ ($k \cdot 180^\circ + 360^\circ$).
 Second, we show that if $G$ is a triangulation, then the constraints on the relative positions of the adjacent vertices of $G$ naturally determine a unique labeling.
-We prove that if such a labeling is angular, then $G$ is windrose-planar and admits a $1$-bend windrose-planar drawing on an $O(n) \times O(n)$ grid.
+We prove that if such a labeling is angular, then $G$ is windrose-planar and admits a $1$-bend windrose-planar drawing on the $3n \times 3n$ grid.
 The proof is based on an augmentation technique that transforms the triangulation in such a way that its angular labeling only has $0^\circ$ and $90^\circ$ labels.
 Third, we deal with general plane graphs.
 In this case, it is no longer true that the constraints on the relative positions of the adjacent vertices of~$G$ determine a unique labeling.
 We show how to find an angular labeling if it exists, by solving a flow problem in a planar network.
 Fourth, we show that a plane graph with an angular labeling can be augmented to a triangulation with an angular labeling.
 Finally, we directly get a characterization of the plane graphs admitting a windrose-planar drawing based on the above arguments.

 We also investigate the question whether a windrose-planar graph admits a straight-line windrose-planar drawing; observe that this is always true for upward-planar graphs~\cite{dt-aprad-88}.
 Even though we do not answer this question in its entirety, we present three interesting related results.
 First, we give an algorithm to construct windrose-planar drawings of windrose-planar graphs with at most one bend per edge, and whose vertices and bends lie on a polynomial-size grid (Section~\ref{se:triangulated}); we remark that straight-line drawings of windrose-planar graphs may require exponential area (Section~\ref{se:preliminaries} and~\ref{se:straight-line}).
 Second, we provide an algorithm to compute straight-line windrose-planar drawings for a notable class of graphs (Section~\ref{se:straight-line}).
 Third, we answer in the negative an open question by Fulek et al.~\cite{fpss-htmd-11} about the straight-line realizability of bi-monotone drawings (Section~\ref{se:straight-line}).